Paul Desbaillets: Philanthropy

 The year after the football-screening Burgundy Lion opened, Desbaillets started the GOAL Tournament, now known as Goal MTL.
 Goal MTL is a charity football tournament organized yearly that features a who’s who of Montreal’s bar, restaurant, and hospitality scene.
 Since its beginnings in 2010, the football tournament has raised more than $350,000 for local charities that run youth-oriented programs.

 Purpose-driven and looking to give back to his community, Desbaillets then founded the GOAL Initiatives Foundation in 2019, a national Canada Revenue Agency charity making a difference through cultural development, mental health & wellness, and youth sports programming.
 GOAL Initiatives promotes mental health and wellness through play, and believes that no matter your age, race, gender, or sexual orientation you should have access to a safe space to play sports.
 GOAL Initiatives have created and hosted many events and experiences with the purpose of giving back to communities in need by funding youth sports and equipping children and teens with the tools they need to succeed both on and off the field.

 In 2012, Desbaillets was the recipient of a Queen Elizabeth II Diamond Jubilee Medal.
 The Canadian medal, which is to honour significant contributions and achievements by Canadians, was awarded to 60,000 citizens and permanent residents of Canada who made a significant contribution to their fellow countrymen, their community, or to Canada over the previous sixty years.

+In 2025, Desbaillets was the recipient of a King Charles III Coronation Medal.
+The UK issued more than 400,000 coronation medals, awarded to individuals who contributed to the coronation, recipients of the UK's highest honours, and select British military personnel, frontline emergency workers, and public prison service staff with five years of service.
+The British coronation medal was also gifted to a select number of Australians, Canadians, and New Zealanders.
+Canada issued 30,000 coronation medals, awarding them to select members of the Canadian Armed Forces and Public Service, as well as individuals who made significant contributions to the country or achieved accomplishments that brought credit to Canada.

 Desbaillets has also consulted on football projects in the past with Labatt Brewing Company, Carlsberg, Molson, Ricardo Cavolo, Secret Walls, MURAL Festival, and Paris Saint-Germain F.C.